Iraqi strikes on Saudi Arabia: Attacks

 The first Iraqi missile was launched at Saudi Arabia on 18 January, although it was destroyed over Dhahran Air Base by US Army's Patriot air-defence missiles.
 On the night of 20 January, US Patriot air-defence missiles intercepted nine Iraqi Scud missiles fired at major Saudi cities and military installations, including five launched at Dhahran and other four at Riyadh.
 A tenth Scud missile landed in the Persian Gulf.
 The Saudi Press Agency reported that the attack on Riyadh slightly injured 12 people as a result of "some shrapnel" which "fell on a building in one of the districts of Riyadh".

 On 25 January, Iraq launched two missiles at Riyadh.
 According to American sources, both missiles were detected, although only one was intercepted in the air by a Patriot.
 The second one was hit, but not destroyed.
 The warhead of the second missile totally destroyed one wing of the six-story Ministry of Interior Civil Records building, consequently killing one Saudi citizen and injuring 30 people of different nationalities.
 During the next three days, two Iraqi missiles fired at Saudi Arabia were intercepted.
 On 3 February, an Iraqi missile hit Riyadh at 1:00 am, slightly injuring 29 people, mostly due to splinters of glass windows.

 The missile attack on Hafar al-Batin on 14 February was the last attack that inflicted civilian casualties or damage in Saudi Arabia or other areas in the Gulf.
 Prior to the attack on 25 February, Iraqi Scud missile attacks killed one person and injured about 85.

 On 25 February, an Iraqi Scud missile demolished a makeshift United States barracks in Dhahran that housed more than 100 American troops overnight.
 28 American soldiers were killed, 110 were hospitalized and 150 experienced minor physical injuries.
 This attack caused the highest number of casualties since Iraq started launching Scud missiles against Saudi Arabia on 18 January.
-This one Scud's impact accounted for more than a third of all US soldiers killed during the Gulf War.
+This single Scud's impact accounted for more than a third of all US soldiers killed during the Gulf War.
 The 14th Quartermaster Detachment, one of the units billeted at Dharhan and specializing in water-purification, suffered the heaviest toll among US troops deployed in the Persian Gulf, with 81% of its soldiers killed or wounded.
 According to CNN, an Iraqi Information Ministry official stated that missiles were aimed at Dhahran "to punish those who gave up honor".
 US military officials refused to discuss the incident and confiscated news photographers' film.